kjappelbaum/cheminfo-app-registry/README.md

 ## Acknowledgements

-This registry is based on the ones that were created for AiiDA, AiiDAlab and Big-Mao.
+This registry is based on the ones that were created for [AiiDA](https://aiidateam.github.io/aiida-registry/), [AiiDAlab](https://github.com/aiidalab/aiidalab-registry) and [BIG-MAP](https://github.com/BIG-MAP/big-map-registry).